Christian Esposito

-Christian Esposito (born 23 July 1990) is an Australian association footballer who currently plays with North Eastern MetroStars SC.
+Christian Esposito (born 23 July 1990) is an Australian soccer player who currently plays with North Eastern MetroStars SC.

 Club career

 On 9 May 2009, he made his senior debut for AlbinoLeffe against Frosinone in the 2008–09 Serie B season.

 In July 2009, Esposito was linked to a move to his hometown club Adelaide United.
 However, despite some initial interest he later denied he wanted to return to Australia.

 In June 2010, he joined Prima Divisione Champion Novara on free transfer, which binds him with the Serie A club until June 2014.
 He has since been loaned out to F.C.
 Pro Vercelli 1892 and Catanzaro.